Black-footed Ferret

 EX

-Habitat loss, reduced prey populations, and non-native disease threaten the recovery of the black-footed ferret.
+Habitat loss and non-native disease threaten the recovery of the black-footed ferret.
 The ferret is entirely dependent on the presence of prairie dogs and their colonies for food, shelter and raising young.
-Without ample reintroduction sites and distribution of prairie dogs, full black-footed ferret recovery remains difficult.
+Without ample reintroduction sites and protection from plague, full black-footed ferret recovery remains difficult.

 What WWF Is Doing